Dental Care for Your Furry Friends

 - Horrible breath

-How Do I Know If My Pet Needs a Cleaning?
+How Do I Know if My Pet Needs a Cleaning?

-Chances are, if your pet hasn’t have a dental cleaning in the past year, they could benefit from a thorough dental exam.
+Chances are, if your pet hasn’t had a dental cleaning in the past year, they could benefit from a thorough dental exam.
 If you see red gums above the tooth or plaque on the teeth, they need a cleaning.

 Let us peek in their mouth for free to decide which type of cleaning they need.